netizenorg/netnet.studio/docs/contributors/support.md

 - netizen.org is a 501(c)3 tax deductible organization, so you might consider making a donation!
 We're working on setting up multiple avenues for financial contributions alongside our official launch this summer 2025, but for now you can make donations to the org using our [donorbox](https://donorbox.org/netizen) account or get in touch if you'd like to help support netnet.studio directly: h<span></span>i@net<span></span>izen.org

 ### Testimonials

-For almost 5 years, netnet.studio has been in beta, meaning we’ve been developing it iteratively alongside creative coding educators and students using it in the classroom.
+For the past 5 years (2020-2025), netnet.studio has been in beta, meaning we’ve been developing it iteratively alongside creative coding educators and students using it in the classroom.
 It’s been used by hundreds of students across multiple universities including, The School of the Art Institute of Chicago, the University of Chicago and the University of Waterloo among others.
 Professors like Greg Smith (University of Waterloo) have noted the difference using netnet in their classroom’s have made.

 > I'm once again using netnet in my web design class!
 I've had 120 Uwaterloo students happily working with it this semester and 60 more slated for the winter.
 It's going really well, and I can't stress enough how netnet makes my life a little easier! 🙂 [...]
 THANK YOU AGAIN FOR MAKING THIS GREAT TOOL!
 Please pass my gratitude on to your team.